The Corporate Governance Review: France

 Say on pay

 Professional proxy solicitors must disclose their voting policy.
-On 18 March 2011, the AMF published a specific recommendation,42 which notably urges proxy advisers to issue voting policies in a transparent manner, communicate with listed companies, submit draft reports to the relevant company for review and take measures to avoid conflicts of interest.
+In addition, on 18 March 2011, the AMF published a specific recommendation,42 which notably urges proxy advisers to issue voting policies in a transparent manner, communicate with listed companies, submit draft reports to the relevant company for review and take measures to avoid conflicts of interest.

 Long-term shareholder value

-Directive 2017/828 on shareholders' rights aims to encourage long-term shareholder engagement, in particular by facilitating the identification of shareholders.
+The Shareholder Rights Directive aims to encourage long-term shareholder engagement, in particular by facilitating the identification of shareholders.
 It enables companies to communicate with their shareholders with a view to facilitating the exercise of shareholder rights.
-The Pacte Law transposed this set of measures and to adapt the French regime with regard to shareholder identification.
-In October 2018, the AMF issued seven new recommendations to:
+The Pacte Law transposed this set of measures to adapt the French regime with regard to shareholder identification.

 iv Takeover defences